gward/kodespel/README.md

 [codespell](https://pypi.org/project/codespell/).

-The main advantage of codespell is that it seems to have many fewer false positives.
+The main advantage of codespell is that it seems to have many fewer false positives as it uses its own dictionaries of typos.

-The main advantage of kodespel is that it checks identifiers, not just comments and strings, so can find a lot more errors.
+The main advantage of kodespel is that it checks identifiers in camelCase out of the box so can find a lot more errors.
 And more false positives too, unfortunately.